-the invasion.
+Despite the threat of sanctions, in the weeks following the beginning of the Ukrainian war, hundreds of thousands of Russians protested against the war and expressed their discontent with the invasion.
 Human Rights Watch claims that thousands of these protestors were detained.
-In addition to the protests, an employee of Russian state-run Channel One managed to interrupt a live broadcast of the nightly news program shouting "Stop the war!
+In addition to the protests, an employee of Russian state-run Channel One interrupted a live broadcast of a nightly news program shouting "Stop the war!
 No to war!"
 News staffer Marina Ovsyannikova, whose father is Ukrainian, held up a placard in Russian, saying, "Don't believe the propaganda.
 They're lying to you here."
 Studio producers rushed to cut her off.
 In addition, some websites and apps have continued to function.
-Clubhouse, which functions in Ukranian, Russian and English, "gives updates on the invasion, discusses the ramifications for the world, and acts as an under-the-radar place to vent for Russians opposed to the war as they speak to the rest of the world about their disgust."
+Clubhouse, which functions in Ukranian, Russian, and English, "gives updates on the invasion, discusses the ramifications for the world, and acts as an under-the-radar place to vent for Russians opposed to the war as they speak to the rest of the world about their disgust."
 Dissent has also been posted to Telegram, where Russian dissidents and opponents of Vladimir Putin have gravitated.
-Indeed, Telegram's CEO assured "users that he wouldn't submit to Russian government demands to breach users' privacy by handing over their personal details."
-The same cannot be said of prowar Russian military bloggers.
-They've been busy writing angry messages about the retreat
+Indeed, Telegram's CEO assured, "users that he wouldn't submit to Russian government demands to breach users' privacy by handing over their personal details."
+The same cannot be said of pro-war Russian military bloggers.
+They've been busy writing angry messages about the retreat.